ls-1801/batchjob-operator/text/Thesis/md/Implementation/Operator.md

 Extender Component is integrated within the TestBed Reconciler.
 If the reconciler detects that the cluster is in progress, it pauses its control loop.
 This prevents both components from acting on the same Testbed concurrently, thus preventing any unexpected changes to the Testbed slot occupation state while the Extender looks for free slots.
 Currently, a cluster is considered in progress if any Pods require Scheduling (.spec.NodeName is not set) or are terminating (deletion timestamp is set).

-The Extender is the component that directly interacts with the Kubernetes Scheduler.
+The Extender is the component that directly interacts with the Kube-Scheduler.
 An additional scheduler, with an additional scheduling profile, is running concurrently to the default Kube-Scheduler.
 The custom scheduler (referred to as Kube-Scheduler) is configured to use the Extender.
 To guarantee the Scheduling of Pods onto the TestBeds slots, the Extender extends the Filter and Preemption extension points of the Kubernetes scheduling cycle.
 The main problem the Extender can solve is that the Batch Job Operator does not have full control of Pods created downstream by the applications Operator.

 Figure \ref{ComponentsInControl} shows which of the components and resources managed by them are under the control of the External-Interfaces System.
 The Batch Job Operator can only control the Application CR created.
-The Application CR only describes a single PodSpec, which will later be replicated into multiple Pods by the Replication Controller, part of the StatefulSet.
+The Application CR only describes a single PodSpec, which will later be replicated into multiple Pods by the replication controller, part of the StatefulSet.
 Thus, it is impossible to set Pod-specific configurations, like the SlotID, at the Batch Job Operator Level.
 However, with enough information, all Pods can be configured for the Extender to figure out which Pod belongs in which slot.

 **Note**: PodSpec here only refers to the TaskManager/Executor PodSpec, as the External-Interface does not handle Scheduling of the JobManager/Driver Pods.